zoeblairfriedman/html-fundamentals-text-formatting-lab/README.md

 Okay, it is time to apply what we've learned.
 In the `index.html`, there are comments regarding the specific deliverables for this lab.

-Run `httpserver` and open the file in browser to see what your HTML looks like.
+Open the file in browser to see what your HTML looks like.
 If you have the server running, use `ctrl` + `C` to stop it in order to run other commands.
 Once you've done as the comments request, run the `learn test` command in the terminal to see whether you've met the tests' expectations.